 - Dislikes: eggs, poorly-written surveys, diamonds

-David Do is also a 4th year medical student at Johns Hopkins.
+David Do is a physician in neurology at University of Pennsylvania Hospital.
+He attended medical school at Johns Hopkins.
 He graduated from the University of Minnesota with Highest Honors in Bioengineering in 2008.
 His projects there included analyzing functional MRI data to map the visual field onto brain cortex and writing software to present visual stimuli to test perception.
 He also built a handheld navigation device for the visually-impaired using video recording to provide real-time, tactile feedback, which won the UMN Business Pitch Competition.
 During medical school he helped build a system for amputees to move a robotic hand by decoding muscle signals in the arm.

 - Likes: Ruby on Rails, pot stickers, Super Mario, photography